SenseNet/docs.sensenet.com/content/concepts/trash.md

 All content deleted under the workspace will be visible here and can be restored or deleted permanently.
 The deleted content are still accessible and restorable from the global Trash and all size and date settings are still applied.

-# trash bin options
+# Trash bin options
 Trash Bin options can be edited through API.

-### Enable/disable the trash feature globally
+## Enable/disable the trash feature globally
 If the trash is enabled in the system, deleted content can be moved to the Trash Bin.
-You can find them on the path /Root/Trash.
+You can find them on the path `/Root/Trash`.
 If you disable the trash, previously deleted content won't disappear, you or the owner can restore them freely.
 Content deleted with disabled trash will be removed permanently from the database.

-### Set the retention time of deleted contents
+## Set the retention time of deleted contents

-The value set here is the days the content should stay in the trash before deleting it permanently.
-If the value is greater than 0, users (or any automatism) cannot remove the content from the trash before the expiration date.
+The value set here is the amount of time (in days) the content should stay in the trash before it could be permanently deleted.
+If the value is greater than 0, users (or any automation) cannot remove the content from the trash before the expiration date.
 Changing this value does not effect previously deleted content.

-### Set the size of the Trash Bin
+## Set the size of the Trash Bin
 The size quota is the amount of content in megabytes that can be stored in the trash.
 This value is only a UI hint, it does not effect deleting content.
 If the size is exceeded the Trash Bin main page will display a message about how much space is used.
 The administrator should take care of purging content from the trash manually.

-### Set Trash Bag capacity
+## Set Trash Bag capacity
 If you provide a number greater than 0 as the Trash Bag capacity, only containers having a smaller number of children can be moved to the trash at the same time.
 This setting effects only one delete operation.
 In case this setting prevents you to delete a big subtree you can still delete those content one-by-one.

-### Enable/disable the trash feature on a container
+## Enable/disable the trash feature on a container
 You can enable or disable the trash feature on almost any container content.
 By default, the feature is enabled and deleted content go to the trash.
 You can change this on the Edit page of any folder or list.
-This setting effects only the container (list, workspace) you edit, and not the child folders.
+This setting affects only the container (list, workspace) you edit, and not the child folders.

-# for devs
+# For devs

-### trash bag
+## Trash bag

 The Trash Bag is a simple container content that 'wraps' the deleted content.
-You can access the deleted item through the DeletedContent property of the Trash Bag.
+You can access the deleted item through the `DeletedContent` property of the Trash Bag.

 ```
 var dc = trashBag.DeletedContent;